CapraLab/pdbmap/README.md

 OR
 ./pdbmap.py -c config/<USER>.config --dlabel=<data_name> load_data <data_file> [<data_file> ...]
 ```
+__________

-Genetic datasets are often distributed by-chromosome and are thus easily parallelizable.
-SLURM scripts for some of the default datasets are provided and may be used a templates for designing SLURM scripts for other datasets.
-To load data in parallel, use
+Genetic datasets are often distributed by-chromosome and are thus load-to-SQL is trivializably parallelizable.
+SLURM scripts for some of the default datasets are provided and may be used a templates
+for designing SLURM scripts for other datasets.

+the slurm file for clinvar (slurm/load_clinvar.slurm) is perhaps most recently updated.

+Unfortunately, the nature of our source data, and variations in cluster architectures, means that customization of the .slurm
+files is most likely required with each download and SQL load.

+Once you have customized load_clinvar.slurm to include your user id, email address, the location of your .chrNN.vcf.gz files, and other paths etc....
+then you should be able to load data to SQL quickly in parallel, with
 ```
-sbatch --array=1-24 slurm/load_exac.slurm
+sbatch slurm/load_clinvar.slurm
 ```

 ____

-## Previous architecture: Historical footnote
+# Previous PDBMap architecture: Historical footnotes

 Prior to an overhaul by Chris Moth which was started in 2019, the library loaded structural information in SQL tables (chain/residue/etc)
 and pre-aligned to ENSEMBL transcripts.